jamesnyika/SNOWUseCases/4-Parsing XML.md

 # Parsing XML in ServiceNow

+One of the best ways to pull in xml data in ServiceNow is not to work with it directly as XML but rather treat it as a [data source](#), pull the data into ServiceNow (this creates a transform map and puts it into staging tables) and then work with the Glide APIs to manipulate the data, apply business rules etc.

+However, if you MUST parse data then :

-ServiceNow offers a number of APIs for handling XML inside the scripts.
+ServiceNow offers a number of APIs for programatically handling XML inside the scripts.
 The API can use XPath filters to pick child nodes for mapping or manipulation

 Specifically these are